 Address: House No. 1, Ubin, Singapore

-Nature lovers can’t miss the Chek Jawa Wetlands boardwalk, which covers six natural ecosystems including coral rubble, a seagrass lagoon and mangroves.
+Nature lovers can’t miss the Chek Jawa Wetlands, which covers 6 natural ecosystems including coral rubble, a seagrass lagoon and mangroves.

 There are 2 trails you can take here, the first being the Coastal Loop boardwalk, complete with pontoons and shelters.
 Hang around to catch low-flying planes heading towards Changi Airport, or marvel at the vast expanse of the sea with faraway mountains peeking from the horizon.

-The Mangrove Loop takes you on a more intimate journey with nature where you can spot wildlife like large mudskippers and crabs in close proximity.
+The Mangrove Loop takes you on a more intimate journey with nature where you can be close to different flora and fauna.
+Spot wildlife like large mudskippers and crabs in close proximity.
 After experiencing everything up close, head up the loop’s 7-storey high Jejawi Tower, which takes you above the canopy for a bird’s eye view of the entire area.

 Immerse yourself in the great outdoors by spending a night in Pulau Ubin.
-Hear the chirping of crickets in the evenings, stargaze without light pollution and awake to roosters crowing in the morning.
-There are 3 campsites on the island that you can camp at including Jelutong Campsite, which is near the jetty, and Mamam Campsite in the north of the island.
+Hear the chirping of crickets in the evenings, enjoy stargazing without light pollution and awake to roosters crowing in the morning.
+There are several campsites on the island that you can camp at including Jelutong Campsite, which is near the jetty, and Mamam Campsite in the north of the island.

 Singapore is chock-full of eateries but hardly do you ever come across one that’s floating in the middle of the sea.

-Wave goodbye to conventional dining experiences as you head to the Smith Marine Floating Restaurant, – which is not exactly on Pulau Ubin per se, but lies in the area.
-Getting there is an experience in itself as you’ll have to take a 10-minute boat ride just to reach the restaurant – but having a meal away from the rest of civilisation isn’t all that’s on the plate.
+Wave goodbye to conventional dining experiences as you head to the Smith Marine Floating Restaurant, which lies near Ubin.
+Getting there is an experience in itself as you’ll have to take a 10-minute bumboat ride just to reach the restaurant.

-Taking “catch of the day” quite literally, diners will also get to fish for their dinner ($35) at the restaurant’s sure-catch pond.
+Taking “catch of the day” quite literally, the restaurant also lets diners catch dinner on their own fish ($35) at the restaurant’s sure-catch pond.
 Have it cooked in a method of your choice, in Cantonese, Teochew or Assam-style.

 Getting there: Place a reservation at least 3 days in advance.
-The restaurant will help to organise a 2-way bumboat transport ($100 for up to 12 people) from Changi Point Ferry Terminal.
+The restaurant can help organise a 2-way bumboat transport from Changi Point Ferry Terminal.
+Additional costs apply.

 To get to Pulau Ubin, take a 10-15 minute bumboat from Changi Point Ferry Terminal.
 There are no fixed schedules and no pre-booking required.
 Each boat typically departs when 12 passengers arrive at the terminal, and operators will collect cash payments of $4 per person and $2 per bike after everyone boards.
 Make sure to bring along loose cash!

-The first ferry typically departs from Changi at 7AM and the last ferry returns from Ubin around 6PM.
-But this timing varies so drop the ferry terminal a call to check before heading down.
-We’ll also recommend playing it safe and returning to the jetty at least half an hour before the supposed last boat, as there’s no guarantee boats will be available till 6PM on the dot.
+The first ferry typically departs from Changi at around 7am and the last ferry returns from Ubin around 6pm.
+Drop the ferry terminal a call to check before heading down as the first and last ferry timings may vary.
+We’ll also recommend playing it safe and returning to the jetty at least half an hour before the supposed last boat ride, as there’s no guarantee boats will be available till 6pm on the dot.

 Address: 51 Lorong Bekukong, Singapore 499172